Abhisheksudan96/Music_company_dataset_analysis_using_sql/README.md

 # Music_company_dataset_analysis_using_sql

-# Performed different kind of analytics for a global music company to solve their business problem.
+# Performed data analysis on dataset of a global music company to solve their business problem.

 # The company wanted to gain insights about their top performing employee and artists.
 Also, they want to gain insights regarding the most revenue generating states and city.